Dispute over military command holds up Congo peace deal

-Seraphin Ngwej, a senior diplomatic adviser to Congolese President Joseph Kabila, said SADC members had raised questions over who would command the intervention force - SADC or MONUSCO.
+Seraphin Ngwej, a senior diplomatic advisor to Congolese President Joseph Kabila, said SADC members had raised questions over command and control of the intervention force - SADC or MONUSCO.

-"(SADC) wants assurances the brigade can do what they want it to do," said the diplomatic source who declined to be named.
+"(SADC) wants assurances the brigade can do what they want it to do," said a diplomatic source who declined to be named.

 The M23 rebel movement swept across Congo's North Kivu province and in November seized the provincial capital of Goma, a city of 1 million people.
 The rebels later left the city to pave the way for peace talks.

 The group is named after a March 23, 2009 peace deal that integrated Tutsi-dominated rebels into Congo's army, but which they say the government violated.
-The rebels are now also demanding wide-ranging political reforms.
+The rebels are now also demanding wide ranging political reforms. ž